-Culturally, this optimism was reflected in an explosion of vibrant aesthetics, creativity and a sense of unbridled excess; from garish fashion trends to infectious synth-pop melodies.
+This optimism provoked the emergence of vibrant aesthetics, experimentation and, at times, unbridled excess; from garish fashion trends to infectious synth-pop melodies.
 In logos, too, there was a renewed sense of colour, energy and confidence.
+Here are 12 examples of 1980s logos that global design experts think stood out.

 "It was a significant departure from the standard corporate logos of that era," explains Jake Howlett, creative graphic designer from Free The Birds.
 "I love the vibrant, colourful design, which really stands out against a sea of conservative logos typically associated with tech companies: it really came to represent Apple’s innovative and rebellious spirit."